Ifycode-experiments/ESM-api-boilerplate-template/README.md

 ````
 DBNAME="insert-your-own-db-name-here"
 ````
 You can add other environment variables if you like, but this tutorial is going to stick to this simple setup.
 Also create a collection.
 You can use the collection name `demo` from the `src/api/models/demo.js` file while you follow this tutorial.
 You can always use a different name later on once you get used to how the template is setup.
 In the `src/app.js` file, you will find the import named `mongooseModuleExport` which is what you need.
 If you ever need to use the mongoDB atlas option, then you will need to comment out `mongooseModuleExport` and remove comment from `mongooseModuleExportAtlas` so that you can access the db connection set up for atlas instead.
-Since you have chosen to install mongoDB locally on your computer, the `mongooseModuleExport` import is what you need.
+Since you have chosen to install mongoDB locally on your computer, use the `mongooseModuleExport` import.
 So you don't need to change anything in the `src/app.js` file.
 Open up http://localhost:3000 in the browser to see the message `App works` displayed on the screen.
 Also see http://localhost:3000/demo for items in your demo collection.
 Count should be zero and items should be an empty array since you have not added anything in the database.

 ## MongoDB atlas option
 Create a `.env` file in the root of the downloaded template.
 Create a database (and collection) and connect to your cluster following the mongoDB doc.
 Go to `src/atlas/db.js` file, you will see that there are environment variables i.e. `process.env.USERNAME`, `process.env.PASSWORD`, `process.env.CLUSTERNAME`, `process.env.DBNAME` in the mongoDB connection string.
 You want to store your username, password, cluster name and database name that you created with atlas inside these variables.
 Store your database name in the variable inside the .env file you created earlier like so: